Fares-Yusuf/Gym-Desktop-Application/README.md

 # Gym-Desktop-Application
-A small project of a Gym Application to allow users to:
+### A personal project of a Gym Application to allow users to:
+* Create an Account
+* Login
-1. Buy membership
+* Buy Membership
-2. Book trainers
+* Book Trainers
-3. Get diet plans
-4. Check booking schedule.
+* Edit Schedule
+* Create Diet Plans